Mehgugs/lacord/README.md

 ## lacord

-lacord is a small discord library providing low level clients for the discord rest and gateway API.
+lacord is a small Discord library providing low level clients for the Discord rest and gateway API.
 All data is given to the user as raw JSON.

 Documentation is sparsely provided in the form of LDoc comments which can be processed into a document using LDoc.